-One day, or many days, can change the direction, the focus, can change everything.
+One day, or many days, can change the direction or focus, can change everything.
 However, I have good news — trials that railroaded into our lives are switched on the track of eternal time by the loving hand of our Heavenly Father.

 Our worst days are changed by the best day in history — the day Jesus rose from the grave.
 The resurrection of Jesus gives hope that life will be resurrected.
-The days that dictated your trajectory are changed by Jesus who sets free every captive and heals every broken heart.

-Jesus who is hope, comes and blesses, heals, renews, bringing eternal hope.
-The grace of Jesus Christ covers every day of sin, His restoration changes every negative experience.
-The defining of our lives are not by what happened to us, but what happened through Jesus.
+The days that dictated your trajectory are changed by Jesus who sets free every captive and heals every broken heart, and His grace covers every day of sin.
+His restoration changes every negative experience.
+The defining of our lives is not by what happened to us, but what happened through Jesus.

 God defines you as His creation, His beloved child, for in Jesus you are loved, beloved, forgiven, restored, and renewed.
 No day is too messed up to be remade and redeemed by God.
+Jesus who is hope, comes and blesses, heals, renews, bringing eternal hope.

 Whatever has happened, whatever you have done, God’s grace and restoration are available.